Agnimandur/Red-Crab-Inn-Bot/README.md

 #### begin game h=[h] p=[p]
 An admin starts a new Reaper game.
 The reap cooldown is [h], and the first to reach [p] points is the winner.
 Both parameters are optional.
 The default value of [h] is 12, and the default value of [p] is 43200 (12 hours to reap).

+#### begin game blitz h=[h] p=[p]
+An admin starts a new **Blitz** Reaper game.
+The difference between a blitz and a standard game is that in blitz, the reap cooldowns and point target is much lower.
+Also, the player count is usually in the range 2-6.
+Players play the game continuously from beginning to end.

 #### h=[h]
 An admin changes the reap cooldown to [h].